ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 ## Why use Markdown for your writing

-Did you ever spend a good portion of your writing session adjusting indentation or paragraph spacing?
+Did you ever spend a good portion of your writing session fiddling with indentation or paragraph spacing?

 Markdown takes such distractions out of your way.
 You can write first and worry about the formatting later.